 Licensing overview report 2017: what you need to know to meet your licence obligations.

 It is helpful to read the Licensing overview report alongside the guide to the FMA’s view of conduct.
 Together, these documents give a good indication of our areas of future focus, our overall approach to monitoring; and what we expect of licensed providers of financial products and services.

-To notify us of a change in your key people and managers as required by the licensing standard conditions, please send an email to firstname.lastname@example.org outlining what the changes are and the qualifications and experience of the new or replacement personnel, e.g. attach their c.v.
+To notify us of a change to your key people and managers as required by the licensing standard conditions, please send an email to firstname.lastname@example.org outlining what the changes are and the qualifications and experience of the new or replacing personnel, e.g. attach their c.v.